I’ve always had trouble keeping my office neat.

 I’ll show you mine, if you show me yours

-And that’s why I started That Messy Office Contest 2016: I want to encourage other people to clean up their workspaces too.
+And that’s why I started That Messy Office Contest 2016: to encourage other people to clean up their workspace too.

 If I can do it, you can do it!

 You’ve seen my Before picture above.
 And I’m determined to take a glorious After picture of my renewed office and publish it here.

 So let’s work together to clean up our worlds.
 And please send me a photo of what you’re dealing with.
 You might even win a prize!